 Culture lovers and shoppers will want to check out Tsuboya Pottery Street where you can see (and purchase) Okinawa pottery.
 There’s also a pottery museum if you want to learn more about the history and the methods used to make it.

 I really enjoyed my time at Manko Waterbird and Wetland Centre.
-It’s a mangrove forest with an observation deck and walkways that take you through the trees so you can experience the mangroves up close.
-It’s also an excellent place to look for crabs and bird watch.
+It’s a mangrove forest with an observation deck and walkways that take you through the trees.

-From Naha, I took a ferry to Zamami, one of the Kerama Islands.
+From Naha City, I took a ferry to Zamami, one of the Kerama Islands.
 I LOVED this island SO much.

-There are several observations points that you can either hike or drive to that provide stunning views over the islands.
-It’s from up here that you see how many kilometers of beaches there are and how crystal clear the water is.
+There are several observation points that you can either hike or drive to.
+You’ll get stunning views over the outer islands.
+It’s from up here that you see how many kilometres of beaches there are and how crystal clear the water is.

 Take a look, and you’ll see why I loved Zamami so much.